witny23/csci_441_meteor_challenges_V3_1_2/campaign/README.md

-vid 34a: classes and scss functions challenge - solution
+vid 35a: comment, link, and stylechallenge - start

 GOALS

-    practice with dynamic classes and scss functions as found in the videos/git repo
+    practice with components, db comm and links

-    34a - dynamic classes and scss functions.mp4
+    35a - video gitHub 35a - reply and link challenge.mp4

 INSTRUCTIONS

     Found on main.html when program is running or in imports/ui/Instructions.js